MohitSingh2002/DataStructuresJavaTutorial/README.md

 # DataStructuresJavaTutorial
-A tutorial on Data Structures.
+A tutorial on Data Structures for my deep learning of Data Structures and Algorithms in Java.